 Conclusion

 Utilitarians are committed to making helping others a very significant part of their lives.
-Also, they believe that when helping others, they should try to use their resources to do the most good, impartially considered, that they can.
+Also, they believe that when helping others, they should use their resources to do the most good, impartially considered, that they can.

 The areas currently among the top priorities for utilitarians predominantly benefit groups that cannot defend their own interests.
 This includes people in extreme poverty, non-human animals, and future individuals.
 We’ve looked at three corresponding causes: improving the conditions of those in extreme poverty, reducing the suffering of factory farmed animals, and protecting future generations by reducing existential risks.